minto3101/NSLKDD-Project/Datasets/Original/readme.md

-These are the original datasets, they are not labelled
+These are the original datasets downloaded from the website

+They are not labelled

-The labelled ones are in the other 3 folders
+The labelled datasets are in the other 3 folders